desjare/tabarnak/README.md

 tabarnak --input-dir . --output-dir output --h264

 #### transcode your entire music library recursively using opus codec in ogg container while keeping your directory structure and copy non media files
-tabarnak --copy --opus --keep-relative-path --output-dir your_output_dir
+tabarnak --copy --opus --keep-relative-path --map-args "-map 0:0 " --output-dir your_output_dir

+Note that the mapping argument is necessary since iTunes files may contain unwanted tracks that prevent files to be recognised by music players.

 ## Requirements
 * [python3](https://www.python.org/) (tested with python 3.7 and 3.8)